bgaze/laravel-crud/doc/crud-options.md

 ```
 Arguments:
   model                   The FullName of the Model

 Options:
   -p, --plurals           The Plurals version of the Model's name
   -t, --timestamps        Add timestamps directive
   -s, --soft-deletes      Add soft delete directive
-  -c, --content                      The list of Model\'s fields using SignedInput syntax (multiple values allowed)
+  -c, --content           The list of Model's fields using SignedInput syntax (multiple values allowed)
   -o, --only              Generate only selected files (multiple values allowed)
   -l, --layout            The layout to extend into generated views
   -h, --help              Display this help message
   -q, --quiet             Do not output any message
   -V, --version           Display this application version
       --ansi              Force ANSI output
       --no-ansi           Disable ANSI output
   -n, --no-interaction    Do not ask any interactive question
       --env               The environment the command should run under
-  -v|vv|vvv, --verbose               Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+  -v|vv|vvv, --verbose    Increase the verbosity of messages
 ```

 **model:**